A TOUCH OF HISTORY:

 Ingredients

-4 to 5 large red, ripe tomatoes, about 4 cups, or canned Italian plum tomatoes, peeled, seeded and juice reserved
+4 to 5 large red, ripe tomatoes, about 4 cups, or canned Italian plum tomatoes

 Salt and freshly ground white pepper to taste